mafifafm/pxt-microbit/docs/courses/csintro/radio/activity.md

 ```

 ### Try it!
-* Download your program to the micro:bit
+* Download your program to the Ragga
-* Press buttons A, B, and A+B together on the micro:bit
+* Press buttons A, B, and A+B together on the Ragga

 Challenge question: Can our code be made more efficient?
 * Whenever you look over a program and see the same lines of code repeated, there is usually a chance to improve the code making it more efficient by reducing the number of lines of code